 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at Y1-3 pupils who require further phonics support.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as a regular session over a period of 12 weeks.
 The teaching of phonics should be matched to children's current level of skill in terms of their phonemic awareness and their knowledge of letter sounds and patterns (graphemes).
 Purchase of reading books from Collins Big Cat, including high interest books levelled for KS2 children.
 Purchase of accredited phonics scheme, Little Wandle.
-3
+3 Maths intervention Dynamo Intervention scheme for children with gaps, assessment, personalised for areas of development and area for online games for iPad - play games 10/10, informs adult which part to do - lesson plan worksheet, extra activity, revisit online game 4

-School-led tutoring EEF Toolkit (Education Endowment Foundation, 2021) suggests that small group tuition has +4 months benefit and 1:1 tuition can have a benefit of +5 months 1 Employment of HLTA & teacher to assess and 'In order to support pupils who have fallen behind furthest, structured interventions, which may also be delivered one to one or in small groups, are likely to be necessary.' deliver the support.
+School-led tutoring Education Endowment Foundation Toolkit (EEF, 2021) suggests that small group tuition has +4 months benefit and 1:1 tuition can have a benefit of +5 months 1 Employment of HLTA & teacher to assess and deliver the 'In order to support pupils who have fallen behind furthest, structured interventions, which may also be delivered one to one or in small groups, are likely to be necessary.' support.
 CPD needed for support staff carrying out intervention 'Interventions might focus on other aspects of learning, such as behaviour or pupils' social and emotional needs, or focus on particular groups of pupils with identified special educational needs or disabilities.
 Effective intervention follows assessment, which can be used to ensure that support is well-targeted and to monitor pupil progress.'
 In line with the School Improvement Plan, PPG pupils will have opportunities to access extra-curricular opportunities By providing maths, reading and writing catch-up interventions for identified children in the afternoons, we expect to close the gaps in core subjects.
-Identification and Inclusion of disadvantaged and vulnerable children School leaders must also utilise a broad array of external evidence to inform their decision making, alongside the expert knowledge they have of the pupils in their care.
-For instance, after identifying pupils in need of targeted reading interventions through standardised assessments, school leaders should seek relevant and robust evidence on which approaches are most likely to provide appropriate and effective solutions, such as particular phonics or reading comprehension programmes.
-1
+Identification and Inclusion of disadvantaged and vulnerable children 'School leaders must also utilise a broad array of external evidence to inform their decision making, alongside the expert knowledge they have of the pupils in their care.
+For instance, after identifying pupils in need of targeted reading interventions through standardised assessments, school leaders should seek relevant and robust evidence on which approaches are most likely to provide appropriate and effective solutions, such as particular phonics or reading comprehension programmes.'
+EEF 1 Conferencing PP children in writing For KS2 teachers to conference with PP children to give specific targets, with the purpose of filling gaps and to see accelerated progress.
+9

-Wider strategies (for example, related to attendance, behaviour, wellbeing)

-Budgeted cost: £12,000
+Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £12,000